Speaker of the Knesset

+Position

+The Speaker and their deputies are elected by members of the Knesset.
+Until a Speaker is elected, the oldest Knesset member who is not the prime minister, the prime minister-elect, a minister or deputy minister, serves as acting speaker.

+The Speaker is responsible for conducting the affairs of the Knesset and representing the Knesset.
+They are also charged with preserving the dignity of the Knesset, the decorum of its sittings and observance of Knesset rules of procedure.

+The Speaker is assisted by a number of Deputy Speakers.
+Together, the Speaker and Deputy Speakers constitute the Presidium of the Knesset.
+The Presidium sets the Knesset agenda.

-To date, Ahdut HaAvoda's Nahum Nir and Blue & White's Benny Gantz are the only Speakers not to have come from the ruling party, though in two cases (Avraham Burg and Reuven Rivlin) the party of the speaker (One Israel and Likud respectively) lost power during their term.
+Ahdut HaAvoda's Nahum Nir and Blue & White's Benny Gantz are the only Speakers not to have come from the ruling party, though in two cases (Avraham Burg and Reuven Rivlin) the party of the speaker (One Israel and Likud respectively) lost power during their term.

-The speaker is expected to act in a non-partisan nature, but may occasionally take part in debates, and is allowed to vote.
+The Speaker is expected to act in a non-partisan nature, but may occasionally take part in debates, and is allowed to vote.

-The speaker is assisted by a number of Deputy Speakers of the Knesset (currently 5).
-The Deputy Speakers are drawn from the breadth of parties represented in the Knesset.
-Together, the Speaker and the Deputy Speakers constitute the Praesidium of the Knesset.

-Knesset Speakers (1949–present)
+List of Knesset speakers

 A total of twenty people have served as Speaker of the Knesset, two of whom, Reuven Rivlin and Yariv Levin, have served two non-consecutive terms.